wix-incubator/learn-reasonml-workshop/README.md

 cd learn-reasonml-workshop/workshop-chapters
 npm install
 ```
+Start the workshop by opening [ch01_introduction.re](https://github.com/wix-private/learn-reasonml-workshop/blob/master/workshop-chapters/src/ch01_introduction.re) in VS-Code.
+All the instructions are in comments in the files.

+The rest of this README is TL;DR

 ## What is reason?
   Reason is not a new language; it’s a new syntax and toolchain powered by the battle-tested language, OCaml.
 Reason gives OCaml a familiar syntax geared toward JavaScript programmers, and caters to the existing NPM/Yarn workflow folks already know.